 So you still don't believe that syrup is made in Missouri?
 Truly, there are hundreds of Missourians busy syrupmaking in the woods in January and February.
 Because their work is done mid-winter, mostly in obscure locations, there is little public awareness of their labors.
-For your inspiration, I feature below the profiles of several producers from various parts of Missouri, using a variety of methods to collect, transport, store, and process sap into syrup.
+For your inspiration, I feature below the profiles of several producers in no particular order from various parts of Missouri, using a variety of methods to collect, transport, store, and process sap into syrup.
 Some work on a shoestring, others have elaborate and expensive equipment.
 Some have provided complete identity information, and others have provided information but prefer to have their identity protected.
 If you have a unique syrupmaking method or situation, I can include your profile if you send me your information and approve its posting here.

 Brian taps 50 sugar maples and 15 walnut trees on steep slopes in Florissant in north St. Louis County.
 He collects sap using tubing and buckets at tree base.
 In a recent year he made 13 gallons of maple syrup and 3 quarts of walnut syrup.
 He boils in a flat bottom 2'x3' commercial stainless steel pan on a temporary concrete block frame, and finishes to density in his kitchen.
 After achieving desired density, he pours syrup through syrup filter paper on a rack in a large coffee urn, and fills bottles directly from the urn.
 He gives away his syrup to family and friends.
 As for the difference between maple and walnut syrup, he says the walnut might be slightly sweeter, and is definitely darker.
 Also he remarks that the walnut sap flow starts a few weeks later than the maple.